Our experience with Animal Planet's Vet Gone Wild

 From ACE’s side, we were happy to help, knowing that they shared our desire to create awareness about wildlife conservation issues on the global stage.
 Animal Planet shows like Vet Gone Wild are watched around the world, providing an excellent opportunity to educate thousands of people about conservation.

-The producer of the Vet Gone Wild TV show, Grady Candler, told us more about his behind the scenes experience working with ACE to film at Phinda in South Africa.
-Check out our interview with him, where he shares his thoughts on making the Phinda episode.
+The producer of the Vet Gone Wild TV show, Grady Candler, told us more about his behind-the-scenes experience working with ACE to film at Phinda in South Africa.
 If you are interested in sharpening your wildlife videography or photography skills, be sure to keep watching to the end, where he shares his top tips!

 With the location, logistics, and local knowledge all handled for you by ACE, remember Grady’s top three tips for filming.